 Install the Appliance

-Complete the tasks described in this chapter to physically install your Catalyst Center appliance.
-Complete these tasks for each appliance you want to install, and be sure to install all of the appliances before configuring the primary node.
+To physically install your Catalyst Center appliance, complete the tasks described in this chapter for each appliance you want to install.
+Install all appliances before configuring the primary node.

-After you have completed all of these tasks successfully, continue with the steps described in Preparation for Appliance Configuration Overview.
+After you complete all of the tasks, continue with the steps in Preparation for appliance configuration overview.

 Caution

-When handling internal appliance components, wear an ESD strap and handle modules by the carrier edges only.
+When handling internal appliance components, wear an ESD strap and handle modules using only the edges of the carrier.

 Procedure